Clare Wheatley

-Clare Wheatley (born 4 February 1971) is a football administrator and former player for Arsenal Ladies who played as a wing back.
+Clare Wheatley (born 4 February 1971) is an English football administrator and former player for Arsenal Ladies who played as a wing back.

 Playing career

 Wheatley started playing football at her grammar school before the school banned its pupils from playing football.
 When she was studying to be a Physical Education teacher at Sheffield City Polytechnic, she joined Sheffield Wednesday Ladies.
 In 1993, she played for Chelsea Ladies.
 In 1995, after a successful training camp, she joined Arsenal Ladies and was reminded by manager Vic Akers "Arsenal Ladies is not a social club".
 A year later she made her debut for the England women's national football team as a substitute.
 In 1997, she suffered an anterior cruciate ligament injury in a match against Millwall Lionesses, which meant she could not play for a whole season nor do her job as a PE teacher, but she returned in 1998.
 Following her return, she did not receive another England call-up.
 In 2001, following an injury playing against Doncaster Belles, Wheatley was forced to retire.
 In 2004, she came out of retirement to play two more seasons for Arsenal before again retiring from playing in 2005.

 She was allotted 115 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.